 Issue Actions and costs considered where the move is required by FHG due to property condition, damage of ALLOWANCES ARE TO BE AGREED WITH THE TENANT PRIOR TO THE DECANT AND WILL BE SUPPORT OF THE DAMAGE IS PROVEN TO BE DUE TO THE NEGLIGENT OR WILFUL ACTION OF THE TENANT OR AN INVITED GUEST) THEN COSTS MAY BE SUBSEQUENTLY RECHARGED Temporary move Permanent move Home contents FHG to arrange and finance a move with an approved removals contractor.
-The tenant is able with our prior agreement to arrange agreed cost back from FHG; however we will only reimburse these costs where the tenant can demonstrate that the charge is back and that the charge is deemed by FHG to be reasonable.
+The tenant is able with our prior agreement to arrang agreed cost back from FHG; however we will only reimburse these costs where the tenant can demonstrate that the charge is ba and that the charge is deemed by FHG to be reasonable.
 Payment will be made when the receipt is submitted.
 Storage of household goods FHG to arrange for storage and pay the costs where storage is deemed to be essential.
 Where the tenant wishes to access the storage during the decant period any costs charged for access are solely the responsibility of the tenant.
 Not applicable Cooker, washing machine and dishwasher Tenant to arrange and FHG will pay an approved contractor to carry out these works where required.
 If the tenant has a gas cooker, but there is no gas supply in the temporary decant property, the cooker may need to be stored and an electric cooker provided for the duration of the decant.
-FHG to arrange and pay an approved contractor t the tenant has a gas cooker, but there is no gas s property we will arrange for a gas supply (if feasib supply to the property) or will contribute towards the cooker taking into account depreciation of the gas Telephone FHG to arrange and pay the cost for a landline and internet (where they exist and are live) to be disconnected and reconnected. based on invoice provided.
+FHG to arrange and pay an approved contractor the tenant has a gas cooker, but there is no gas s property we will arrange for a gas supply (if feasily supply to the property) or will contribute towards t cooker taking into account depreciation of the gas Telephone FHG to arrange and pay the cost for a landline and internet (where they exist and are live) to be disconnected and reconnected. based on invoice provided.
 TV and satellite aerials FHG will ensure there is a functioning TV aerial at the decant property.
-FHG will ensure there is a functioning TV aerial at FHG will not reimburse for satellite subscription costs for either property during the decant period.
-FHG may reimburse for the cost of relocation of a previously been sought for installation at the previously to a satellite or digital contract will be reimbursed.
+FHG will ensure there is a functioning TV aerial a FHG will not reimburse for satellite subscription costs for either property during the decant period.
+FHG may reimburse for the cost of relocation of a previously been sought for installation at the prev to a satellite or digital contract will be reimbursed.
 Other electrical appliances and major fitments FHG may arrange and pay for electrical and other major fitments installed by the tenant to either be removed and stored, or to be made safe and left in place for the duration of the decant period.
 FHG may arrange and pay for electrical and other the 'new' property.
 Adaptations FHG can arrange to pay for the cost of any physical adaptations needed for the decant accommodation in order to enable the ter This may include, where viable, moving existing adaptations from the tenant's current home.
 Décor FHG will ensure that the decant property achieves the Letting Standard prior to the decant, whether temporary or permanent.
 De subject to décor.
-Garden sheds and greenhouses Not applicable If the tenant has previously obtained permission from greenhouse, FHG may reimburse the tenant for response to the tenant for response the tenant for response to the tenant for respon Curtains FHG expects existing curtains to be re-used within the 'new' property where possible.
-Referrals to Furniture Plus which can also Redirection of mail FHG will pay for the cost of redirection of mail during the temporary decant where necessary.
-FHG will pay for a six-month redirection of mail to Insurance Tenants are expected to advise their home content insurers of their move.
-Free personal possessions either during the decanting process or when in residence or major works: ALL COST PORTED BY EVIDENCE AND NANT (OR THEIR HOUSEHOLD nge their own move and claim the based on an invoice from the supplier r to carry out these works if required.
-If supply in the permanent decant sible and there is already an existing the cost of a replacement electric as cooker.
+Garden sheds and greenhouses Not applicable If the tenant has previously obtained permission f greenhouse, FHG may reimburse the tenant for re Curtains FHG expects existing curtains to be re-used within the 'new' property where possible.
+Referrals to Furniture Plus which can also or major works: ALL COST PORTED BY EVIDENCE AND NANT (OR THEIR HOUSEHOLD nge their own move and claim the based on an invoice from the supplier or to carry out these works if required.
+If a supply in the permanent decant sible and there is already an existing as the cost of a replacement electric as cooker.